NOPD steps in to make first day of school extra special for daughter of slain officer

 Marcus “Milk Dud” McNeil was only 29 years old when he was gunned down while chasing a suspect in New Orleans East in October 2017.
 McNeil, a St. Augustine graduate who had been with NOPD since 2015, spent five years working as a children’s literacy coach for the Children’s Defense Fund before he joined the force.

 Thirty-year-old Darren Bridges, a convicted felon, is accused of firing the shots that killed him.
 He was indicted on a first-degree murder charge in November 2017.
-Orleans Parish District Attorney Leon Cannizzaro said he plans to seek the death penalty against Bridges.

 “We will never forget you, Milk Dud.”